5h4ng/MIT6.005-Software-Construction/notes/Reading 9-Mutability & Immutability.md

 - **`this`**: refers to the **instance object**
 - **private**: is used for the object's internal state and internal helper methods
 - **final** is used to indicate which of the object's internal variables can be reassigned and which cannot.
+  - For **primitive types**: A `final` variable **cannot change its value** once it is assigned.
+  - For **reference types**: A `final` variable **cannot be reassigned** to point to a different object, but the **contents of the object it references can still be changed**.

 ![img](assets/iterator.png)

 > Iterator is an effective design pattern.
+>
+> Why iterator?
+The iterator concept allows a single uniform way to access different kinds of collections, so that client code is simpler and the collection implementation can change without changing the client code that iterates over it.

 ```java
 /**